-Rugonzibwa (2010) revealed that the government had paid little attention in recent years to secondary schools something which made their heads of schools to be busy with other activities than effectively supervising the schools.
-For instance, research conducted by MOES (2006) in Kalongo revealed that three out of eight heads of schools were not found in their schools at the time the team of researchers visited the schools.
-While all heads of schools were supposed to engage in classroom teaching, over a third (2 out of 8) did not have schemes of work, lesson plans and lesson notes.
-House (1971) leaders influence the followers' perception of their goals, personal goals and the paths to goal attainment.
-Furthermore, the leader's behavior would be motivational to the extent that such behavior gives satisfaction to subordinates needed contingent on effective performance and such behavior compliments environment of subordinates by giving guidance, support and rewards necessary for effective performance.

-MOES (2006) revealed that the performance of Form Four National Examination (UCE) results from 2003 to 2006 for the Kalongo sub-county indicated that majority of students passed in division four and zero with girls performing more poorly all three years.
-The results of Form Four National Examination in 2011 (UCE), Nakasongola
+Rugonzibwa (2010) revealed that the government had paid little attention to recent years to secondary schools something which made their of schools to be busy with other activities than effectively supervising the schools.
+Forinstance, research conducted by MOES (2006) in Namable revealed that three out of eight heads of schools were not found in their schools at the time the team of researchers visited the schools.
+While all heads of school s were supposed to engage in classroom teaching, over a third (2 out of 8) did not have schemes of work, lesson plans and lesson notes.
+House(1971) leaders influence the followers' perception of their goals, personal goals and the paths to goal attainment.
+Furthermore, the leader's behaviors would be motivational to the extent that such behavior gives satisfaction to subordinates needed contingent on effective performance and such behavior compliments environment of subordinates by giving guidance, support and rewards necessary for effective performance.MOES(2006) revealed that the performance of form four National Examination (UCE) results from 2003 to 2006 for the Nambale sub-county indicated that majority of students passed in division four and zero with girls performing more poorly all three years.
+The results of form four National Examination in 2011(UCE), Iganga

-Thus, lack of proper school leadership and inefficiency in many secondary schools in Kalongo sub-county is one of the factors that contribute to massive failure in the Form Four Examination results as shown below.
-The discussion of this study is based on impact of leadership styles secondary schools in Kalongo sub-county Nakasongola district on school functioning.
-The measurement of school functioning is leadership styles applied by heads teachers of schools.
-This study sought to answer this question: What is the impact of leadership styles used by heads of schools on teachers of performance schools in Kalongo sub-county Nakasongola District
+Thus, lack of proper leadership and inefficiently in many secondary schools in Nambale sub-county is one the factors that contribute to massive failure in Form Four Examinations results as shown below.
+The discussion of this study is based on impact of leadership styles on secondary schools in Nambale sub-county I ganaga district.
+On school functioning.
+The measurement of schools functioning in leadership styles applied by heads teachers of schools.
+This study sought to answer this question: What is the impact of leadership styles used by heads of schools ion on teacher's performance in schools in Nambale sub-county in Iganga district.

-1.1 Statement of the Problem
+1.1 Statement of the problem

-Although Kalongo sub-county in Nakasongola District has clear policy to ensure delivery of quality leadership style by the head teachers in schools, the head teacher leadership style is a fundamental figure in facilitating teachers' performance through their leadership style.
-The increase of more teachers performance, teachers were rewarded in order to encourage and pave way to good performance.
+Although Namable Sub County has a clear policy to ensure delivery of quality leadership style by the head teachers in schools, the head teacher leadership style is fundamental figure in facilitating teacher's performance through their leadership style.
+The increase of more teachers performance, teachers were rewarded in order to pave way to good performance.
 Effective communication between head teachers and the teachers and proper leadership style to improve the performance of the teachers.

-1.2 The Purpose of the Study
+1.2 The purpose of the study

-The purpose of this study is to investigate whether the head teacher leadership style can improve teacher's performance in Kalongo sub- county Nakasongola district.
+The purpose of this study is to investigate whether the head teacher leadership style can improve teacher's performance in Nambale sub-county Iganga district.

-1.3 Objectives of the Study
+1.3 Objectives of the study

 - i.
-To examine how autocratic leadership style used by head teachers influence teachers performance in Kalongo sub-county Nakasongola district. - ii.
-To examine how democratic leadership style used by the head teachers influence teachers performance in Kalongo sub-county Nakasongola district. - iii.
-To find out how the laissez-faire leadership style as used by the head teachers influence teachers performance in Kalongo sub-county Nakasongola district.
+To examine how autocratic leadership style used by head teachers influence teachers performance in Nambale sub-county Iganga district. - ii.
+To examine how democratic leadership style used by the head teachers influence teachers performance in Nambale sub-county Iganga district. - iii.
+To find out the laissez-faire leadership style as used by the head teachers influence teachers performance in Nambale sub-county Iganga district.

-1.4 Research and Question
+1.4 Research and question

-- 1) .How does the head teachers autocratic leadership style influence teachers performance? - II) In what ways does the head teacher's democratic leadership style influence teacher's performance? - III) To what extent does the head teachers' laissez- faire leadership style influence teachers' performance?
+- (i) How does the head teachers autocratic leadership style influence teachers performance? - (ii) In what ways does the head teachers' democratic leadership style influence teachers performance? - (iii)To what extent does the head teachers' Laissez-Faire leadership style influence teachers performance?

-1.5 The Significance of the Study
+1.5 The significance of the study

-The research benefited the ministry of education by highlighting on the issues related to poor teachers' performance in schools and on how to improve on the leadership styles in head teachers of the schools carry out research on similar topic.
+The research benefited the ministry of education by highlighting on the issues related to poor teacher's performance in schools and on how to improve on the leadership styles in head teachers of the schools